 Did you know that your primary messages might not result in the outcome you anticipated?
 And did you know that your donors will probably never say a word?

-For decades, churches have communicated with donors from the perspective of what is important to the church.
-This strategy worked well with the Builder Generation (75-92) but with each passing generation, its effectiveness has diminished to the point it is largely counterproductive for donors under 60.
+For decades, churches have communicated with donors from the perspective of what is essential to the church.
+This strategy worked well with the Builder Generation, but with each passing generation, its effectiveness has diminished to the point that it is counterproductive mainly for donors under 60.

 The evidence is clear.
-Giving to religious organizations, including the church, has fallen from almost 60% to 29% of total annual charitable giving during the time frame between the late 1980s and today.
-Fewer people are giving to charities and the shift in wealth in America will likely continue to make this true.
-In the last five years, the number of households giving to charities declined 17%.
-There was only a 5% decline in the number of households giving among those making more than $100,000.
-Anecdotally, many households that have made annual estimates of giving in the past are choosing to contribute without submitting one.
+Giving to religious organizations had fallen from almost 60% to just 23% between the late 1980s and 2024.
+Fewer people are giving to charities, and the shift in wealth in America will likely continue to make this accurate.
+Over the last five years, the number of households giving to charities has declined by 17%.
+There was only a 5% decline in the number of households giving among those with incomes exceeding $100,000.
+Anecdotally, many families that have made annual giving estimates in the past are choosing to contribute without submitting one.

 So, what can you do to provide donors with what they want to hear?